yavuztas/yavuztas.github.io/_drafts/SPRING-CERTIFICATE-EXAM-NOTES.markdown

 10. About Spring AOP:
 Due to the **proxy-based nature of Spring's AOP framework**, protected methods are by definition not intercepted, neither for JDK proxies nor for CGLIB proxies.
 As a consequence, any given pointcut will be matched against **public methods only!**
-To intercept private and protected methods, **AspecJ weaving** should be used instead of the Spring’s proxy-bases AOP framework.
+To intercept private and protected methods, **AspecJ weaving** should be used instead of the Spring’s proxy-based AOP framework.

 11. About this pointcut:
 {% highlight java %}